StanislasChaillou/Independent_Study/Week 4/Readme.md

 - **Defined overall model architecture**
   - 2 Steps:
     - Classification: Uses model trained on all classes | recognize class of 3D object
-    - Matching: Uses model trained on model of each specific class | one model per class | ranks all model in class from best to worst match.
+    - Matching: Uses model trained on objects of each specific class | one model per class | ranks all model in class from best to worst match.